Dear Friend, this is my testimony about how I took a failing marriage, bitter heart, broken body and gave up . . .

 If you’re hearing God whisper in your heart, “Come as you are,” then come.

-I do not believe there is one specific prayer all believer’s must pray, but all believers must pray and accept Christ.
-Here is my tiny example:
+I do not believe there is one specific prayer all believer’s must pray, but all believers must accept Christ and prayer is how we speak to Him.

 Dear Lord, I recognize I’m a sinner and humbly ask forgiveness for my sins.
 I accept Jesus died as a sacrifice for my sins, and I want to give you the rest of my life.
 Please change and guide me, drawing me closer to you daily.
 In Jesus’ name, Amen.